 God delivers the good news.

+And Joseph listens.
 The child is not his, but His.
 The baby is conceived of the Holy Spirit.
 God tells Joseph not to be afraid to take Mary to be his wife.
-The have a quick wedding and head to Bethlehem for the honeymoon.
+They have a quick wedding and head to Bethlehem for the honeymoon.

 And Mary delivers the Good News, Jesus!